 After the End: Way after.
 Society has long since adapted and recovered since the Rains of Destruction wracked the planet so many centuries ago, with the Old World being a thing of legends and tall tales.

 Despite his omnicidal behavior, Fina consistently grieves over Ramirez.
-Immediately after defeating the guy, Vyse opts to give him an honorable, sailor's funeral.
+Immediately after defeating him, Vyse opts to give him an honorable sailor's funeral.
 Which they do, and it was nice.

 Gregorio and Belleza's death, especially since both are AntiVillains.

 Also all of Valua.
 Despite the fact that Empress Teodora and Alfonso did that whole enslaving and taking over the world thing, you can't help feel sorry for them.
 Most of the people that died in the Rains of Destruction of Valua were innocents, be it the snobby Upper Valuans or the impoverished Lower Valuans.

 All Your Base Are Belong to Us: Repeatedly.
 First, Galcian lays waste to Dyne's base.
 Then the Delphinus is (briefly) recaptured by Belleza during her coup d'état in Yafutoma.
 Last but not least, Ramirez traces Vyse's ship back to Cresent Island, destroying his base again.

 Animated Armor: Guardian, the boss of Shrine Island.
 A tough cookie in its own right — and you face more of them in the final dungeon, except this time, they're in mint condition.

 An Interior Designer Is You: After getting your own pirate base, you can design the buildings in various styles depending on the carpenter you choose to build them.

 Anti-Grinding: The bounties level up with you, and exponentially besides.
 Best not put off fighting them too long...